13 Bathroom Renovation Mistakes That Could Break Your Budget

 The most common bathroom renovation mistakes aren’t the most obvious ones.
 They’re misalignments between function and aesthetics.
 The seemingly minor oversights that compound into daily frustrations after constant use.

-That’s what we’re going to cover here.
+That’s what we’re going to focus on here.
 The following list isn’t a set of strict renovation rules.
 Think of this as more of a “what not to do in a bathroom remodel” kind of guide.
-Take what’s helpful to you, and leave what isn’t.

 1. Fixing Problems That Aren’t There

+A lot of homeowners walk into a renovation ready to blow up the entire layout when the real issue is just outdated finishes.
 Before you make any drastic changes to your bathroom, make a list of what’s working and what’s not.
-Otherwise, you might end up paying for problems that don’t exist.

 2. Prioritizing Trends Over Timeless Finishes